astropy/saba/docs/index.rst

 review the introductory documentation there along with the `astropy.modeling.fitting` module details.

-To start with Saba let's import the |SherpaFitter| class which is the interface with Sherpa's fitting routines.  |SherpaFitter| is available in one of two ways, either directly from `saba` or through `astropy.modeling.fitting` through the plugin registry system.
+To start with Saba let's import the `~saba.SherpaFitter` class which is the interface with Sherpa's fitting routines.  `~saba.SherpaFitter` is available in one of two ways, either directly from `saba` or through `astropy.modeling.fitting` through the plugin registry system.
 The latter method is preferred but requires `astropy` version >= 1.3 or the latest development (master) version.
 Use::